HardiRaval/HardiRaval/README.md

 📊 Passionate about turning data into actionable insights

 ---
+## 🧠 Research Publication
+Investigating Potential Physiological Indicators of Attention Accepted for presentation at HCII 2025 – 19th International Conference on Augmented Cognition To be published in Springer Lecture Notes in Computer Science (LNCS) – Late Breaking Papers (June 2025)

+---
 ### 🔧 Tools & Technologies I Work With

 - **Languages:** Python, SQL, R